hjwp/Book-TDD-Web-Dev-Python/server-quickstart.md

 ## Start a Droplet

 A "droplet" is Digital Ocean's name for a server.
 Pick the default Ubuntu, the cheapest type, and whichever region is closest to you.
+You won't need access to the ancillary services that are available (Block storage, a VPC network, IPv6, User-Data, Monitoring or Back-Ups)

 * Choose **New SSH Key** and upload your public key from above